-Filing your taxes is a great first step.
+- File your taxes.
+This is a great first step.
 Doing this as early as possible can provide you with numerous benefits, including: Reducing the likelihood of having your return stolen by identity thieves, having more immediate access to a tax professional, and most importantly, you will have time to plan, no matter the outcome of your filing.
 Once you file, you will have a clear picture of what needs to be done, allowing you to plan for the future, resolve any tax debt you may have, or plan what to spend your return on if you receive one.
 Filing your taxes is a great first step to financial security.

-Another important thing to do to help you secure your future is to start an emergency fund.
+- Start an emergency fund.
 Life can be unpredictable, as we’ve seen with COVID-19 and the resulting economic impact.
 Planning for a future emergency can help keep you financially stable during unpredictable and unstable times.
 Take a look at your budget, and determine how much money you would need to get through an emergency.
 Doing so will provide you with a savings goal, which will allow you to minimize stress in times of chaos.

-Investing is another way you can secure your future financially.
+- Invest.
 When you invest, you put your money to work for you, and your money ends up having its own income.
 Investing can also help reduce your taxable income, which can help you at the end of the year when you file.
 Investing can be relatively cheap for individuals as well if you start small.
 Even investing in a single mutual fund or a single stock can help you get started.

 - Pay off high interest debt.
 This is another vital part of securing your financial future.
 Prioritizing paying off debt with the highest interest rate will save you more money and allow you to redirect funds to other financial goals faster.
 The longer you wait to pay off high interest debts, the more you will pay in the long run.
 Make sure you have an accurate picture of which of your debts have the highest interest, and spend a minute figuring how much of your payment is actually paying off your debt, and how much of it is paying off interest.